emerge-lang/compiler/llvm-backend/README.md

 * `Array<in T>` for any `T` is always a boxed version
 * `Array<T>` and `Array<out T>` where `T : Value`
   * is always a value-array.
-The element size is known, no need for a vtable pointer
+The element size is known, no need for a vtable
   * the backend can safely emit direct access into the elements as the element-size is known at compile-time
 * `Array<T>` where `T : Reference`
   * if there is a `T2 != T` where `T2 : Value, T` then the `Array<T>` is an array-box (see layout below). direct access into the elements is forbidden; the backend must emit dynamic-dispatch for accessing the elements so the array-box can handle the boxing logic
   * if there is **no** `T2 != T` where `T2 : Value, T`, then `Array<T>` is a reference-array.
-The direct elements are known to be `ptr`s to the actual elements on the heap, and direct access into the elements without the `vtable` is possible.
+The direct elements are known to be `ptr`s to the actual elements on the heap, and direct access into the elements without the vtable is possible.

 ##### The Array-Box